 The key to success in gardening is being able to measure progress over time.
 Keeping records of progress such as seed germination rates, fertilization schedules, weather log, and pest control treatments will help ensure that your efforts aren’t wasted.

 Use a garden habit tracker to keep track of what needs to be done each day through the seasons.
 I have created a small course called the garden management system with three types of habit trackers that makes it easy to garden with only 10 minutes a day.

 Making a habit of going out to your garden each day, gives you a natural sense of what your garden needs.
 I also use the habit of going outside to my garden a time to just breathe and enjoy the space in the garden.
 The habit tracker reminds me to take the time to enjoy the garden using this garden journal.

 Use your garden journal to then evaluate for your next year’s garden.
+Take checklists of what to do in each month like the checklist from September or July to add to your garden journal.
 Looking at what worked and what didn’t will give you a chance to know what works in your garden and what doesn’t.
 Your garden journal will become one of your most valuable assets.

 Garden journals have such a great space to give you to dream about the future, to evaluate the past, and try for new more effective things for your garden for the future.

 The best garden journals meet your needs and make it easy for you to keep track of the most important parts of your garden.
 You can have a basic journal or a gardening journal that includes extremely detailed spaces to write information.

 Sometimes with setting up a DIY garden journal planner, I’m able to get what is the most important parts of my garden and skip the parts that didn’t serve me or my garden.